anyaevostinar/anyaevostinar.github.io/classes/361-f22/lab-data.md

 You'll probably want to have [the reading](/classes/361-w21/data_intro) open as reference.

 ## Exercise 1
 I've provided starter code for a simple artificial life system (that might look familiar by now).
-Look through the files in `source` to see how I wrote the code, though it still doesn't actually do anything interesting.
+Look through the files to see how I wrote the code, though it still doesn't actually do anything interesting.

 Compile and run using `compile-run.sh` to verify everything is working.
 (Don't worry about the warnings.)